Dog bite injury compensation claims

 Section 3 of the DDA 'Keeping dogs under proper control' makes it an offence for any dog to be dangerously out of control, anywhere, including its own home.

-Can I bring a claim for compensation for a dog attack?
+Do I have a claim for a dog bite Injury?

 A person who has sustained injuries from a dog attack may be eligible to bring a claim against the dog's owner or its guardian at the time of the incident.